jackyzha0/jackyzha0.github.io/content/thoughts/project-list.md

 - add feed of most recent digital garden bits
 - separate employment + projects stuff into subpage
 	- make projects a folder and each entry is a file
+- digital gardening
+	- seperate sources from thoughts
+	- rename concepts to be more atomic

 ### Tools for Thought
 * write first, organize later